Best quote ever from a girl riding shotgun: " Do you have some special kind of windshield?"

 use Penetrox for specific protection), and Bosch D-Jetronic connectors and all

-Throttle Position Switches – [TPS] especially the later ones which cannot be
+Throttle Position Switches – [TPS] especially the later ones which cannot

-opened for inspection or servicing.
-Disadvantages: Film from overspray
+be opened for inspection or servicing.
+Temperature Range is specified as

 CAIG Laboratories / professional industrial electronic suppliers, on-line.

-Other: Link to Manufacturers Page:
+Other: Link to Manufacturers Page (they have recently redone their homepage,

 Dry Teflon Spray: Advantages: Sprays on wet, creeps into crevasses, and dries absolutely dry, leaving a thin continuous film of Teflon particles, but without any wet film which will capture and hold dust or dirt, which will act as an abrasive.
 Applications: Places where lubrication is needed but where lots of dust or particulates would get captured by a wet-film product and cause problems...i.e. cutting blades, suspension bushings or balljoints.
 Disadvantages: Particulate Teflon is not so good to breathe into your lungs, (wear particulate mask).
 Manufacturer/Source: ? / but distributed under Black & Decker’s name a while ago, then discontinued...probably by the California safety whackos because some brainiac inhaled it to see what kind of high he could get out of it, and got screwed up.
-I laid in a lifetime supply of stock by buying up a case, and sharing it with racer Ron T. from an overstock place (and I feel pretty smug about it!)....I don’t know where to get it under the B&D label anymore, but Super Lube now has a Dry-Film PTFE lube I expect is very similar with all the advantages.
+I laid in a lifetime supply of stock by buying up a case, and sharing it with racer Ron T. from an overstock place (and I feel pretty smug about it!)....I don’t know where to get it under the B&D label anymore, but Super Lube now has a Dry-Film PTFE lube I expect is very similar, with all the advantages.
 Other: I expect it will even improve High Voltage surface creepage or arcing ratings in electric equipment because of dielectric characteristics (I have yet to confirm this).

 Carb

-Cleaner (no specific manufacturer type)
+Cleaner (no specific manufacturer type):

 Advantages: A portable can of high-order hydrocarbon, under pressure,